 UW faculty and staff also enjoy outstanding benefits, professional growth opportunities and unique resources in an environment noted for diversity, intellectual excitement, artistic pursuits and natural beauty.
 All of which has allowed the UW to be nationally recognized as a “Great College to Work For” for six consecutive years.

-The College of Engineering has an outstanding opportunity for a Fabrication/Equipment Service Engineer.
+The Collaboration Core, within the College of Engineering, has an outstanding opportunity for a Fabrication/Equipment Service Engineer.

 The Fabrication/Equipment Service Engineer will be responsible for equipment troubleshooting, facilities infrastructure monitoring and support, baseline process monitoring, tool ownership, and executing contract manufacturing efforts.